Edward Norton: Ancestry

-Off-screen work

-Environmental and humanitarian activism
+Activism

 Norton's father is an environmental lawyer and conservationist; Norton is an environmentalist.
 He narrated the four-part National Geographic documentary Strange Days on Planet Earth (2005), which examines earth system science.
-He is an advocate for renewable energy, specifically solar energy.
+He is an advocate for renewable energy, specifically solar energy and is currently an Advisory Council Member for GoodLeap.
 After rising to stardom, Norton bought a solar energy-powered home in Los Angeles and switched to a hybrid car.
 In 2003, he collaborated with oil company BP to develop the Solar Neighbors program, which aimed to install photovoltaic panels on rooftops of households in Los Angeles.
 The initiative was welcomed by many of Norton's fellow celebrities, notably Salma Hayek, Brad Pitt, Danny DeVito, Alicia Silverstone and Robin Williams.

 Norton is a supporter of the African Wildlife Foundation and its "Say No" campaign which raises awareness and fights against illegal poaching of elephants and rhinoceroses for ivory and horn.
 He is the president of the American branch of the Maasai Wilderness Conservation Trust.
 The organization aims to preserve the ecosystems and biodiversity of East Africa through conservation which directly benefits the local Maasai communities.
 To raise money for the trust, Norton fielded a team of thirty runners for the New York City Marathon on November 1, 2009; the team included himself, three Maasai tribesmen, and fellow celebrity musician Alanis Morissette.
 He raised over $1.2 million for the Trust after completing his run.

 After the successful fundraising for the Maasai Conservation, Norton launched an online fundraising platform called Crowdrise in May 2010.
 The website uses a social-networking framework to help raise funds for charity.
 In July 2010, the then-Secretary-General of the United Nations (UN) named Norton the Goodwill Ambassador for Biodiversity and a spokesperson for the Convention on Biological Diversity.
 At his designation ceremony, Norton said that biodiversity is an issue that "transcends national boundaries", with people "having lost sight" of the need for environmental protection.
 As part of his job as a UN Ambassador, Norton has embarked on trips to Africa and participated in programs organized by UN bodies including the Development and Environment Programmes.
 He also played soccer (football) for Soccer Aid in May 2012; the event raised over £4.9 million for UNICEF to assist children worldwide.

+Norton is a general aviation pilot who flies people in need of access to healthcare in his Cessna 206 aircraft through the organization Angel Flight West.